Chapter 6: Fingerprints

 They first introduced their different understanding of the word Elohim when they reprinted two other writings of Mr. Armstrong’s—The Incredible Human Potential and the booklet Why Were You Born?
 They altered the definition this way: “… a noun, plural in form, but with either singular or plural usage.”46 They left out the fact that the Hebrew word is like the English words family, church, team or group.
 And instead of it being “singular in grammatical usage,” as Mr. Armstrong said in Mystery of the Ages, it had an “either singular or plural usage.”

 Years later, when the Worldwide Church of God adopted the trinity doctrine, it argued that Elohim, as it is used in Genesis 1:1, refers to a single deity.47 The wcg officially accepted the trinity doctrine in 1993.
-But like with so many other doctrinal revisions, fingerprints appeared several years earlier.
+But as with so many other doctrinal revisions, fingerprints appeared several years earlier.
 In this case, it was 1986, when they changed the definition of Elohim.

 On the day Mr. Armstrong died, Joseph Tkach promised to maintain the founder’s course and “not deviate from it one iota.”
 Yet he clearly started breaking promises that very day.